The following architectural description applies to the entire Hitachi ID Bravura Security Fabric when the software is deployed on-premises:

 proxies broker communication from user phones to the on-premises

-Hitachi ID Suite server(s) after authenticating both connections.
+Hitachi ID Bravura server(s) after authenticating both connections.

 The app is authenticated by offering up a key, which was deployed